Americans spent $34 billion in the weekend before Christmas alone.

 If holiday purchases went on credit cards, then they end up costing more if you don’t pay them off quickly.
 This infographic shows what you really end up paying if you stick to minimum payments.

 Taking the right steps to pay off holiday debt quickly

-You don’t want to let holiday debt linger for a few reasons:
+You don’t want to let holiday debt to linger for a few reasons: